Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Syntactic Reasoning in

-\lifter{} offers four primitive types of variables: natural numbers, induction rules, terms, and term occurrences.
-An induction rule is an auxiliary lemma passed to the \texttt{rule} filed of \induct{}.
-The domain of terms is the set of all sub-terms appearing in the inductive problem at hand, whereas the domain of term occurrences is the set of all occurrences of such sub-terms.
+As shown in Syntax \ref{p:syntax}, \lifter{} offers four primitive variable types: natural numbers, induction rules, terms, and term occurrences.
+An induction rule is an auxiliary lemma passed to the \texttt{rule} field of \induct{}.
+The domain of terms is the set of all sub-terms appearing in the inductive problem at hand, whereas the domain of term occurrences is the set of all occurrences of such sub-terms. \lifter{} distinguishes terms and term occurrences explicitly because we often have multiple distinct occurrences of the same term in a syntax tree and have to analyze the locations of such occurrences.
+For instance, the variable \texttt{ys} appears twice in our theorem about list reversal.
+But what matters when deciding which variables to generalize is the occurrence of \texttt{ys} on the left-hand side and its location relative to the only occurrence of \texttt{rev2}, as we shall see in Section \ref{sec:selfie_generalization_heuristic}.
 Quantifiers over terms can be restricted to those terms that appear as arguments to \induct{} under consideration.